TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Assets/Index.rst

-They can be uploaded, moved and deleted in the backend module :guilabel:`File > Filelist` by administrators and depending on the :ref:`permissions <permissions-management>` by the editors of the site.
+They can be uploaded, moved and deleted in the backend module :guilabel:`File > Filelist` by administrators and depending on the :ref:`permissions <permissions-management>` by editors.

 ..  warning::
-    For security reasons do not store any templates, scripts or assets in this directory.
-Use a :ref:`site package <t3sitepackage:start>` to store them in :ref:`assets`.
+    For security reasons, do not store any templates, scripts or assets in this directory.
+Store them in a :ref:`site package <t3sitepackage:start>` :ref:`assets`.

 .. _assets: